-A cylinder head is a very important part of any car engine.
-Prices for repairing or replacing a cracked or broken cylinder head will vary depending on your vehicle’s engine and where you choose to get it repaired.
-In this article we discuss cylinder head troubleshooting to make you aware of some of the most common symptoms of cylinder head problems and help you identify them straight away, hopefully saving you time and money long-term.
+A cylinder head is a very important and essential part of any vehicle engine.
+Due to the intricacy of the components of a cylinder head, prices for repairing or replacing a cracked or broken cylinder head can be expensive depending on your vehicle’s engine and where you choose to get it repaired.

-Overheating of the engine is the most common symptom of cylinder head issues occurring in a vehicle.
+One of the most common symptoms of an issue with a diesel engine cylinder head is overheating.
 As the cylinder is put under pressure by the heat, it causes the components inside the internal combustion engine to overheat, as they can’t pass coolant through and, therefore, they distort in shape.
-Make sure your radiator is full and in good condition to prevent this from happening and to avoid damage to the cylinder head.
+To avoid damage to the cylinder head, make sure your radiator is full and in good condition to prevent overheating from happening.

 2. Poor Engine Performance

 A very clear indicator of a cylinder head problem is when there is poor engine performance.
 This issue can be due to the diesel engine cylinder head breaking or cracking, which can result in the engine not being able to burn fuel efficiently.
 This poor performance will be instantly noticeable as the engine won’t be running the same, and you’ll find you may have to restart the car more frequently.

 3. Oil Leaks

 If you find you have oil leaking from the vehicle, this may be a result of a cracked cylinder head.
 Even if you can’t see a leak yourself and the oil light appears on the dashboard, check the engine to see if there’s any evidence of oil around the cylinder head.
 As a diesel engine cylinder head contains oil, if it’s cracked, it may cause the oil to leak out.